 13.8 Your rights in relation to Personal Data.
 Your Personal Data is protected by legal rights, which include your right to access your Personal Data, right to object to our processing of your Personal Data and to automated decisions made about you (see also section 6.4(ii)); request that your Personal Data is erased or corrected; right to complain to your local data protection authority.
 Please see further information about exercising your rights in section 7.

 14.1 Veriff’s Demo app and website session flow allows to test and experience Veriff’s verification flow as an end user.
-The flow provides the experience End-Users will get when Veriff’s Client is integrated with Veriff.
+The flow provides the experience End-Users will get when Veriff’s Customer is integrated with Veriff.

 14.2 When you test the verification flow in the Demo app or on our Website, Veriff will process your data as mentioned in section 4.12.
 The Personal Data processed for the purpose of introducing our verification flow demo will be retained for up to 1 day.